-an order to have major subjects or areas of concentration by entered upon their records, candidates must have bettered a cumulative quality point average of 2.00 (or an areage grade of C) in the courses specified in requirement 5, must have fulfilled any additional requirements specified by departments or areas of concentration.
-Candidates who fail arbieve this average may, provided that they fulfill all other unrements, graduate as non-majors.
+7. In order to have major subjects or areas of concentration formally entered upon their records, candidates must have maintained a cumulative quality point average of 2.00 (or an average grade of C) in the courses specified in requirement 5, and must have fulfilled any additional requirements specified by their departments or areas of concentration.
+Candidates who fail to achieve this average may, provided that they fulfill all other requirements, graduate as non-majors.

-Candidates have the option of declaring minor fields in backhow to major ones.
-To satisfy the requirements for a minor must receive credit for at least four courses in that subject or area of concentration, and at least two of the courses must be at the 300-level or above.
+8. Candidates have the option of declaring minor fields in addition to major ones.
+To satisfy the requirements for a minor they must receive credit for at least four courses in that particular subject or area of concentration, and at least two of these courses must be at the 300-level or above.

-s also possible to declare a double major, in which case candidate must fulfill both Faculty and Departmental rements in respect of each of the subjects declared.
-In cases this may not be possible without exceeding the total ber of courses normally required for graduation; but the with the approval of the appropriate departmental cases may reduce these requirements in the light of a dents overall record.
+9. It is also possible to declare a double major, in which case the candidate must fulfill both Faculty and Departmental requirements in respect of each of the subjects declared.
+In some cases this may not be possible without exceeding the total number of courses normally required for graduation; but the dean, with the approval of the appropriate departmental chairpersons, may reduce these requirements in the light of a student's overall record.

-EXAMPLE: In conformity with academic regulation 7(c-ii) students EXAMPLE: a minimum cumulative quality point average of EXAMPLE: To qualify for graduation.
+10. In conformity with academic regulation 7(c-ii) students must achieve a minimum cumulative quality point average of 1.50 in order to qualify for graduation.